 Because users can belong to multiple Attributes, TINYpulse does not allow you to see the text of Responses when slicing by Attributes in Anonymous Surveys - you will only be able to see the average score of the Responses for Scale or Boolean questions.
 However, if you send out a Confidential or Visible survey instead, then the text of Responses will be displayed when slicing by any Attribute as well.

-If you prefer to send out Anonymous surveys, we recommend that you create your Segments based on the primary Attribute that you care about slicing your results by.
-For example, if you want to see the text of Responses by office location, then we recommend that you create your Segments based on your office locations in addition to having the Office Location Attribute.
+If you prefer to send out Anonymous surveys, we recommend that you create your Saved Groups based on the Primary Attribute that you care about slicing your results by.
+For example, if you want to see the text of Responses by department, then we recommend that you create your Saved Groups based on your departments, in addition to having the Departments Attribute.

 Manage and Create your Groups

-Now that you know the difference between Attributes and Segments, you are ready to get started setting them up in your account!
-If you do not have an HRIS or Azure Active Directory integration, you can manage your Attributes by going to the Groups page in Settings.
+Now that you know the difference between Attributes and Saved Groups, you are ready to get started setting them up in your account!
+If you do not have an HRIS or Azure Active Directory integration, you can manage your Attributes by going to the Attributes page in Settings.

 The first step is to decide what user information you would like to track with Attributes.
 TINYpulse provides you with several default Attributes that you can choose to use, but you can create Custom Attributes to fit your needs as well.